Random.rand() requires pre-seeding in forked process

 Thanks!
 Keep up the great work!

-Updated by normalperson (Eric Wong) almost 8 years ago
+Updated by normalperson (Eric Wong) over 8 years ago

 "andrewhavens (Andrew Havens)" email@example.com wrote: